niloofar-varasteh/Flower_FedCT/README.md

 **Why this matters:** The paper argues that hard-label sharing can preserve model quality while reducing privacy leakage compared with parameter sharing or soft-label sharing.
 In the paper's privacy evaluation, vulnerability values close to `0.5` correspond to membership inference attacks behaving close to random guessing.

-**FedAvg role in this repository:** FedAvg is not the main method and is not manually reimplemented.
-It is a separate Flower baseline app that calls Flower's built-in strategy:
+**FedAvg role in this repository:** FedAvg is not the main method.
+The baseline is implemented as a separate Flower app, and the server-side aggregation uses Flower's built-in FedAvg strategy instead of a manually implemented averaging routine:

 ```python
 from flwr.server.strategy import FedAvg